jdreyesp/fppatterns/README.md

 | *Lenses pattern*  | Abstraction that scales when preserving immutability and wanted to present a decent API to the user: `case class Lens[O,V](get : O => V, set : (O, V) => O)` |

+### Run the tests

+  As it's a Maven based project, you can run the tests as follows:
+  `mvn clean test`

+Happy Hacking! :smiley: